Get all the latest data for Oslo

 How will population growth and other factors impact property values in Oslo in 5 years?

-The demographic shift with the strongest influence on Oslo property demand is the continued growth of smaller households, as more young professionals and couples seek apartments in well-connected urban areas.
+The demographic shift with the strongest effect on Oslo housing demand is the continued importance of small households, because one-person and two-person households need many separate homes.

 infographics comparison property prices Oslo